wardi/jsonsquared/README.md

 Delimiters must be at least one character but may be multiple characters to avoid conflicting with list element values.
 Whitespace in delimiters is significant.
+A closing brace (`]`) may not be used as any part of a delimiter.

-To include the delimiter text as a value in a list without replacing all other delimiters in the column use the complete delimiter twice.
+To include the delimiter text as a value in a list (without replacing all other delimiters in the column) use the complete delimiter twice with no whitespace in between.

 name | says[,]
 --- | ---